 Perhaps it was inevitable.
 The economic and technological changes of the last 50 years have been dramatic.
 And the social underpinnings of jazz have been whitened nearly out of existence.

-But much promoted musicians such as guitarist Mark Whitfield, trumpeter Marlon Jordan, saxophonist Christopher Hollyday and pianist Benny Green, to name a few, are toothless young lions.
-They are technically proficient, some times even brilliant, but, per force, they lack the urgency, creative spark and insights of the originals: Wes Montgomery, Clifford Brown, Jackie McLean, Wynton Kelly.
+But much promoted musicians such as guitarist Mark Whitfield, trumpeter Marlon Jordan, saxophonist Christopher Hollyday, and pianist Benny Green, to name a few, are toothless young lions.
+They are technically proficient, some times even brilliant, but, perforce, they lack the urgency, creative spark, and insights of the originals: Wes Montgomery, Clifford Brown, Jackie McLean, Wynton Kelly.
 This is inevitable.
 The world that challenged and nurtured those old masters to produce their music is gone.ar gestures by major jazz musicians aware of a need to reconnect the music with the culture that once informed it.
-There are some young artists — Steve Coleman, Ed Wilkerson Jr., each in his own distinct approach — who have understood the signals and k now both their jazz history and the rhythms of the street.
-On thing seems certain, if there are some Charlie Parkers and Duke Ellingtons around they are not looking back, trying to be Parkers and Ellingtons.
+There are some young artists — Steve Coleman, Ed Wilkerson Jr., each in his own distinct approach — who have understood the signals and know both their jazz history and the rhythms of the street.
+One thing seems certain, if there are some Charlie Parkers and Duke Ellingtons around they are not looking back, trying to be Parkers and Ellingtons.

 Meanwhile, will an audience of music curators and institutional patrons, with the freedom to ignore current tastes, narrow the gap between jazz artists and listeners?
 Will it reenergize the music?

 Jazz once illuminated musical traditions from odd angles, challenging, offending, thumbing its nose at convention.
 But that was then.
 When we now see jazz recognized as an art form, indeed as worthy and deserving as European classical music, perhaps it says more about the exhaustion of contemporary jazz than about some sudden enlightenment of official culture.